 If all this fun is making you hungry, check out one of these local spots to refuel for your next adventure:

-- Brix 25° — This upscale eatery might not be the best place to take kids, but it could be a great final stop on your way out of town.
-The restaurant’s to-go Date Night Dinner Package for two includes an appetizer, two salads, two entrées, two desserts and a bottle of sparkling wine.
-Pick up this beautiful dinner to enjoy with your partner after the kids are tucked into bed.
+Brix 25° — This upscale eatery might not be the best place to take kids, but it could be a great final stop on your way out of town.
+The restaurant’s Dinner for Two to-go option includes an appetizer, two pub burgers and two desserts.
+Pick up this delicious dinner to enjoy with your partner after the kids are tucked into bed.

 Seasonal family fun

 One thing is certain, no matter what time of year you venture to Gig Harbor, there will be something fun going on.
 In July, time your visit to partake in the Summer Family Fun Fest (early July) or the Summer Art Festival (mid-July).
 In the fall, check out the Autumn Gig Harbor Sip n’ Stroll or visit Pattersons Farm Market to pick a peck of pumpkins and get your fill of fun harvest and Halloween activities.
 During the winter, embrace the spirit of the season by attending the holiday tree lighting at Skansie Brothers Park.